fontysrobotics/HUP-BRB/README.md

 # HUP-BRB
 Human Understandable Priority Based Robot Behavior.
 This repository is part of the Holland Robotics &amp; Logistiek project.

+What we did can be found here: https://youtu.be/TVuYbK3PcoQ

 All the Ros code is in master.
 Of example the priority controller and the navigation plugin!!!